What is Viscosity?

 An important rheological measurement that is closely related to the resistance to flow is called viscosity.

 The Viscosity of a fluid described as the resistance of liquid.
-For example liquids like water, alcohol, petrol and more flow freely and faster than glycerin solution, honey, and oil.
+For example liquids like water, alcohol, petrol and more flow freely and faster and have low viscosity than those that flow slowly like glycerin solution, honey, and oil.
 This is because of its physical property and is called viscosity.
 In simple words, it explains the fluid’s flow resistance.

 The viscosity is calculated in terms of the coefficient of viscosity.
 It is constant for a liquid and depends on its liquid’s nature.
 The Poiseuille’s method is formally used to estimate the coefficient of viscosity, in which the liquid flows through a tube at the different level of pressures.